 It’s draining being under financial pressure, it’s challenging to have to constantly self-promote when you’re running your own show and it can be very isolating working on your own.

 If it’s unrealistic to pursue the role of your dreams right now, find a role where you enjoy a reasonable percentage of what you do (70% is good!), try to feel a sense of connection with the people around you and do your best to achieve a degree of balance so you have time for other things you enjoy in life.
-You may also find that this is a time where you can set yourself up financially to buy more freedom down the track.
+You may also find that this is a time where you can set yourself up financially to find a different career direction down the track.

 2. Choose to live with purpose today